flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 ## Learning objectives

-- Review how to use pynapple to analyze neuronal tuning
 - Learn how to combine NeMoS basis objects for modeling multiple predictors
+- Learn how to score and compare models.

 </div>